memgraph/design/README.md

 SCSS workflow if you do this!
 4. You can also customize Foundation JavaScript by only including the plugins you need from the Foundation `dist/js` folder to your build.

 ### Updating Fontello font icons

 Icons are defined by using the http://fontello.com/ site.
 In `src/libs/fontello`, take the `config.json`and drag it to the fontello website.
 After that you can choose or upload new icons, or remove icons.
 Once you're done, download the fontello with new configuration and overwrite the old fontello assets in the `src` folder.
+After you put the updated fontello files to the `src` folder please run `gulp default` because the command will update the `_dist` folder which is used from some of the dependent projects.

 ## Memgraph Styleguide